-Undergraduate students use the Prism Lab, the Department of Computer Science and Engineering undergraduate computing laboratories.
-The Unix servers of the labs can be accessed remotely by dial-up, through the Internet or through the X-terminals in the labs.
-Students can also access the Unix or Windows workstations in the labs through scheduled lab sessions, terminal reservation system or first come first serve basis.
-All students can access the 24-hour Maxwell Lab consisting of colour X-terminals.
-All labs are equipped with printing facilities.
-Senior students may also use a variety of specialty laboratories in their courses including the Robotics, the Real-Time, The Digital Logic, and The Embedded Systems Laboratories.
+Undergraduate students who are registered to any CSE major course use the "Prism Laboratory" the Department of Computer Science and Engineering undergraduate computing laboratories.
+Students are granted an authorised account through which they store or print their course related files, use electronic mail facilities, create their own web sites.
+Students access the Unix or Windows workstations in the labs through scheduled sessions, terminal reservation system or first come first serve basis.
+Prism accounts can also be accessed remotely by dialup, through the Internet via secure connection, or from other designated laboratories on campus.
+All CSE students can access the Maxwell Lab, equipped with colour X-terminals, which is open 24 hours a day.
+Selected labs are equipped with printing facilities.
+Senior students use a variety of specialty laboratories as required.
+These include the Robotics, the Real-Time, the Digital Logic, the Software Engineering, the Embedded Systems, the Signal Processing and Multi-Media, and the Virtual Reality Laboratories.

-- The Robotics Laboratory consists of two CRS robot arms, an autonomous mobile robot, four Unix and one Windows workstations equipped with multimedia hardware including video and audio facilities. - The Digital Logic Laboratory provides hands-on experience in digital logic design connecting discrete components such as gates, flip-flops and registers on integrated circuit chips. - The Real-Time lab provides hands-on experience on design, construction and verification of real-time systems, utilizing four Unix workstations where students experiment with Real Time Application Interface (RTAI), and learn how to perform kernel programming and make changes to an operating system kernel such as the Linux kernel in order to create a real-time platform in which hard timing constraints of time-critical tasks are guaranteed to be satisfied, while at the same time allow both time-critical and non time-critical tasks to coexist in the system, and still provide all the highly desirable services of a general purpose operating system. - The Embedded Systems Laboratory consists of Windows workstations, embedded microcontroller boards, FPGA boards, logic analysers, oscilloscopes to provide students with hands-on experience on design and implementation of embedded systems. - The Software Engineering Laboratory consists of a project meeting area and a work area with Unix and Windows workstations equipped with modern software development tools to provide students experience with various phases of the software development life cycle such as requirements, analysis and design, implementation, testing, delivery, and maintenance.
+- The Robotics Laboratory consists of two CRS robot arms, an autonomous mobile robot, four Unix and one Windows workstations equipped with multimedia hardware including video and audio facilities. - The Digital Logic Laboratory provides hands-on experience in digital logic design connecting discrete components such as gates, flip-flops and registers on integrated circuit chips. - The Embedded Systems Laboratory consists of Windows workstations, embedded microcontroller boards, FPGA boards, logic analysers, oscilloscopes to provide students with hands-on experience on design and implementation of embedded systems. - The Software Engineering Laboratory consists of a project meeting area and a work area with Unix and Windows workstations equipped with modern software development tools to provide students experience with various phases of the software development life cycle such as requirements, analysis and design, implementation, testing, delivery, and maintenance. - The Virtual Reality Laboratory was established to support the study of modern virtual reality systems.
+It consists of a variety of specialised hardware displays and tracking devices including a large screen passive stereoscopic display, two Phantom Omni haptic devices, immersive audio displays, two head mounted displays and a number of magnetic and inertial motion tracking devices.
+These displays are supported by a set of high-performance Linux workstations and the custom VE software environment developed at York. - The Signal Processing and Multi-Media Laboratory consists of a number of Digital Signal Processing boards, each contain a DSP, memory, and I/O channels with A/D and D/A capabilities.
+There are a number of function generators, oscilloscopes and power supplies.
+Windows workstations are also available for program development, and simulation.

-All workstations and computers in the Department are connected up to the campus network backbone, providing access to all significant systems in the University, as well as computers around the world via the Internet.
+All workstations and computers in the Department are connected to the campus network backbone, providing access to all significant systems and services in the University, as well as computers around the world via the Internet.